anytizer/ocunit/README.md

 * A "downloadable" file has to be a .zip file only.
 * Directory listing is disabled throughout the website,
 * Store price cannot be less than the manufacturer price.
-* Updating price makes a history of change.
+* Updating price makes a history of price change.
 * Extension tables are added into the database.
-* Products must have videos associated.
+* Products must have videos associated with them.
-* Product concise inventory statistics.
+* Concise inventory statistics generation.

 Not [all the tests](logs/testdox.txt) are complete.
 See those with x mark.